Lord-lieutenant: Present day

 The lieutenancy areas of the United Kingdom as of 2012.

-In 1996 Scottish regions and districts were abolished on further local government reorganisation, and since that date Lord-Lieutenants have been appointed to "lieutenancy areas", in most places roughly equivalent to the historic Scottish counties.
+In 1996 Scottish regions and districts were abolished on further local government reorganisation, and since that date Lord-Lieutenants have been appointed to lieutenancy areas, in most places roughly equivalent to the historic Scottish counties.

-Partial reform of local government in England since 1995 has led to the creation of so-called "ceremonial counties" to which Lord-Lieutenants are now appointed.
+Partial reform of local government in England since 1995 has led to the creation of counties for the purpose of lieutenancy, also known as ceremonial counties, to which Lord-Lieutenants are now appointed.
 The Lieutenancies Act 1997 (c.
 23) is the most recent piece of primary legislation dealing with lieutenancies in England and includes the definitive list of the current areas used.
 Ceremonial counties may comprise combinations of county council areas and unitary authority areas, or even parts of them.

-Since the local government re-organisation of 1996 in Wales, Lord-Lieutenants are now appointed to "preserved counties", i.e. the counties used for administrative purposes from 1974 to 1996.
+Since the local government re-organisation of 1996 in Wales, Lord-Lieutenants are now appointed to preserved counties, i.e. the counties used for administrative purposes from 1974 to 1996.

 The City of London was unaffected by changes introduced since 1882.
-It has a Commission of Lieutenancy rather than a Lord-Lieutenant, headed by the Lord Mayor of the City of London.
+It has a Commission of Lieutenancy rather than a Lord-Lieutenant, headed by the Lord Mayor of London.

 Duties

 Lord-Lieutenants are the monarch's representatives in their lieutenancies.
-Their foremost duty is to uphold the dignity of the Crown, and in so doing they seek to promote a spirit of co-operation and good atmosphere through the time they give to voluntary and benevolent organisations and through the interest they take in the business and social life of their counties.
+Their foremost duty is to uphold the dignity of the Crown, and in so doing they seek to promote a spirit of co-operation and goodwill through the time they give to voluntary and benevolent organisations and through the interest they take in the business and social life of their counties.

 Lord Tollemache presenting medals in November 2012, as Lord-Lieutenant of Suffolk.

 The modern responsibilities of Lord-Lieutenants include: